 - In Your Home

 - Budgeting & Bank Accounts

-We may choose to add it to additional boards at a later date - if we do, this factsheet will be updated and an announcement will be made in that board.
+We may choose to add them to additional boards at a later date – if we do, this guide will be updated and an announcement will be made in that board.

-The arrangements made by Skimlinks means that the providers they include regularly change, and are too numerous for us to keep a full list up to date.
+The arrangements made by Skimlinks mean that the providers it includes regularly change, and are too numerous for us to keep a full list up to date.